pascomnet/documentation/mobydick/content_en/03clients/01client-installation.md

 ### Mac
 In order to download the mobydick desktop client and install it in a Mac OSx environment, please follow these steps:

 1. Download the .dmg file from your the service tab on your mobydick server login screen.
-The URL (e.g.//FixMe http://myphonesystem.firmxyz.com oder http://10.1.1.0) is normally provided by your IT admin / department.
+The URL (e.g. http://myphonesystem.firmxyz.com or http://10.1.1.0) is normally provided by your IT admin / department.
 2. Save the file
 3. Once downloaded, double click on the file and the installation process will start which then results in the following window
 4. Drag the mobydick icon (red) on to the Applications folder